Qblolz/ATT/README.md

-# Alternative for PartyAbilityBars 3.3.5 version
+# ATT - alternative for PartyAbilityBars

 #### Install
 ##### After download from github - rename folder into "ATT"